ahmadjamalkta/inet-showcases/visualizer/earth/doc/index.rst

 The :ned:`PhysicalEnvironment` module is responsible for placing the physical objects on the scene.
 The physical environment module doesn't use a coordinate system module by default, but it is configured to use the one present in the network.
-This makes it possible to define the objects using geographical coordinates.
+This module makes it possible to define the objects using geographical coordinates.
 The objects are defined in the ``obstacle.xml`` config file.